Summary

 9. A website

-However, a website will certainly be in your future.
 The cost of creating a website will depend on whether you want to do it yourself via a service like SquareSpace or hire a freelance developer to do it for you.
-This could be upwards of $1,000 or more.

-Then you’ll have the ongoing costs of operating your site which can be anywhere from $10 – $40 a month depending on which platform you choose.
+Then you’ll have the ongoing costs of operating your site which can be anywhere from $10 – $40 a month depending on the servers you choose to use.

 10. Staff

-It’s possible to open without having to hire any staff.
-If you plan on scaling however, you will need to onboard more people onto your team, so it is important to keep this cost in mind as you grow.
+It’s possible to open without hiring any staff for your coworking space.
+If you plan on scaling, you will likely need to onboard more people onto your team, so it is important to keep this cost in mind as you grow.

 12. Access control system